LIRIXUAN/intelligent-logistics/README.md

 # Intelligent Logistics System

-This is a traffic command system, which uses Ionic as web interface framework ,Flask as the back-end RESTful api server framework.
+What you are looking at is a traffic command system, which uses Ionic as web interface framework ,Flask as the back-end RESTful api server framework.
 The system is mainly used for intelligent logistics in hospitals.

 * __Github link__: <https://github.com/JamesMurrayBIT/intelligent-logistics.git>
 * __Live demo__ : <http://playground.zzthbj.com>